prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ### Listing Events

-In order to list events we are going to use [handlebars](http://handlebarsjs.com/) so that we can loop though our list of Events (even though it only has one Event in it at the moment, but we'll be adding more later).
+In order to list Events we're going to use [handlebars](http://handlebarsjs.com/) so that we can loop through our list of Events (even though it only has one Event in it at the moment, but we'll be adding more later).

-<q>**Handlebars?** We recommend you look into handlebars if you want to get a sense of what they can be used for, but we will be using them extensively in this tutorial.</q>
+<q>**Handlebars?** We recommend you look into handlebars if you want to get a sense of what they can be used for, but we'll be using them extensively in this tutorial.</q>

 ```
 <gs-title-block title="Sales Events" padding="10" margin="0">